Lesamuen/Meridia2/README.md

 ## Current Capabilities
 - User tracking (beacon-related info, electrum currency)
+- Several admin commands for debug/data editing
 - Touching the Beacon (vc support, touches tracking, quest to find the Dawnbreaker, electrum rewards, special emote usage, 2 ways to do it)
+- Users can donate money to each other
+- Dungeon masters can reward players with electrum who show up at their D&D sessions!